gomorpheus/morpheus-apidoc/source/includes/_archives.md

 > The above command returns the contents of the file as an attachment with Content-Type dicated by the file

-Download an archive file using a secret access token, without needing to be an authorizing user.
+Download an archive file lin

 ### HTTP Request